 While detox is the first physical step to recovery, there are mental steps involved in recovery after detox.
 Structured activities, group therapy, and individual counseling are built into your day when you stay at an inpatient residential addiction treatment facility such as Gratitude Lodge.
 After that, you’ll be able to transition to outpatient care, where you can stay in your own home, attend work or school, and attend therapy in the daytime or evening.

 You’ll feel your withdrawal symptoms become manageable after detox with your medical therapy.
 Then, you can partake in group activities, learn from a set schedule, develop responsibility, and become self-sufficient again.
 Taking all of the steps from detoxification to outpatient rehabilitation is what helps establish the foundation of a lasting recovery and decreases the chance of relapse.

-We accept most PPO insurances at Gratitude Lodge, whether you’re staying with us for as little as 7 days or more than 90 days.
+We accept most PPO insurances at Gratitude Lodge, whether you’re staying with us for for 30 days or 45.
 We accept BlueCross BlueShield, Cigna, Aetna, and many more.
 As with any insurance, the cost depends on your insurance policy deductible and your policy co-pay.
 Inpatient and outpatient facility costs may vary.

 Some insurance policies may limit your care providers or may want you to contribute to the cost.
 Most treatment facilities can help determine if your insurance is eligible.
 We’re happy to see if your insurance covers treatment for you or your loved ones.
 When you choose Gratitude Lodge, you’re choosing a fresh start.